Photo: Mike Ver Sprill/Shutterstock

 An International Dark Sky Park, according to the official designation, is “a land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment.”
 It can be private or public.
 The main requirement other than its sky visibility is that the general population has access to all of the night sky glory.

-As camping and activities friendly to social distancing continue to be the safest and preferred way of leaving the house, these night skies are all the more appealing.
 The United States has a lot to choose from, and here’s a map of all of the dark sky locations.
-Maybe you want to road trip to them all while taking the proper precautions, or maybe you simply want to escape for a weekend.
+Maybe you want to road trip to them all, or maybe you simply want to escape for a weekend.
 Either way, there are worse places to start than these certified International Dark Sky Parks across the continental US.

 Photo: Dixon Pictures/Shutterstock

-Death Valley is hot.
-So hot that it reached what may be the hottest temperature ever recorded, 130 degrees Fahrenheit, in August of 2020.
+Long the hottest place on Earth, temperatures in Death Valley have rocketed over the past decade.
 Yet it’s also in that sweet spot where it’s close enough to major urban centers — Los Angeles is about four hours away, and Las Vegas is around two — to be convenient without being so close that it encounters much light pollution.

 Death Valley is rated as a “Gold Tier” location, which is the highest dark sky designation.
 Camping here may mean being prepared for the elements, but it also means catching some of the best views of what lies beyond the atmosphere while stuck here on planet Earth.
 With relative humidity levels hitting lows of 10 percent in the summer, Death Valley’s air is so dry that little distorts the lightwaves making their way from distant galaxies.